-You are receiving this notice because you recently gained coverage under the Washburn University group health plan (the Plan).
+You're getting this notice because you recently gained coverage under a group health plan (the Plan).
 This notice has important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
 This notice explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect your right to get it.
 When you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA continuation coverage.